-Revision note.We have added information about the release dates for Mad 1006 and 1007, and Cameo 146.
-We have added information about Tommy Jones' fourth LP Mama, which was released on M&M 2891, and (at last) on his second LP, A Different Sound, M&M LM-27, which in turn enables us to clear up the reissue history of several of Tommy Jones' sides and to eliminate duplication involving tracks we hadn't previously realized were reissued.
+Revision note.We recently learned of a second Mad 1205 (same release number on both sides), which makes the third single by the Apocryphals (courtesy of Joel Mills, in an email of July 23, 2017).
+We have added information about the release dates for Mad 1006 and 1007, Cameo 146, and Apex LP 4924.
+We have added information about Tommy Jones' fourth LP Mama, which was released on M&M 2891, and (at last) on his second LP, A Different Sound, M&M LM-27.
 We have also added six sides from three 7-inch 45 rpm acetates now in the possesion of Armin Büttner; two of the acetates are from a 1959 session that was apparently never released, and the third is from session Mad46 for the Song for Mary LP.
-We have added new label scans, courtesy of Dr. Robert Stallworth and George Paulus.
-We are now able to comment on the music on Mad 1204/1205, courtesy of Dr. Robert Stallworth, and on Danny and Jana's Mad 1202, one of several Mad and M&M items recently acquired by Armin Büttner.

 In the 1940s and 1950s, Jones was generally considered a jazz player, and his bebop heritage is frequently audible on his records.
 But he had a strong orientation toward the blues (he was sometimes billed as "Madman Jones and his Blue Saxophone"), and his style exhibited such hard blowing and energy that it could just as easily be considered rhythm and blues.
 Jones was credited for inventing a unique amplifier for the saxophone, which he later gave aspiring honkers and barwalkers lessons on.
 He made a few records in the 1940s and 1950s, but he built his reputation mainly as a nightclub performer.